The History of Tromsø

 Tromsø also became an important departure point from which many Arctic expeditions originated.
 Explorers like Roald Amundsen, Umberto Nobile and Fritjof Nansen made use of the know-how in Tromsø on the conditions in the Arctic and often recruited their crews in the city.

-Tromsø Grows into a City
+Tromsø Develops into a City

 Just 10 years after Arctic hunting had started, Tromsø’s population had risen from a little over 100 to 1,200.
 Land on the island was sold off so the locals could develop country houses and farmsteads; present-day Hope, Nøysomheden, Charlottenlund and Sommerlyst are the names of such old country estates.
 Sjøgata (Sea Street) was developed as the main street, while Storgata (Big Street) was a back alley with more modern buildings.